muhallan/CP2_angular/README.md

 # Bucketlists

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.
+This is a front-end app developed with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.
+It helps one write down the activities they want to do before they die.
+This application consumes an API found [here](https://github.com/muhallan/CP2_Bucketlist/).

 ## Development server